Publications

 Read More

-Review Sara Marcucci Review Sara Marcucci
+Book Review Sara Marcucci Book Review Sara Marcucci

 The Planetary Costs of AI: “Atlas of AI” Book Review